This post may contain affiliate links. Please read our privacy policy.

 You may notice that the bird is cut and roasted in an unusual way.
 First, I don’t usually truss chickens for a very good reason.
 I’m lazy, and I can never find string when I need it.
 But then I got this technique from my friend Mandy, who helps me make the magic happen in the kitchen.
 She got it from Bon Appetit.
 So credit where credit is due.

 You just pat the bird dry, then cut the thighs part way through so they splay out in the pan.
 It helps the dark meat of the thighs cook more quickly so that the whole bird is cooked through at the same time.
-Like butterflying a chicken, but less all-in, and offering similar results.
-You can use this technique with a plain roasted bird, or whatever rub or glaze you wish.
-Pat dry, cut thighs, roast in cast iron pan at 425° for 45 minutes.
+Like butterflying a chicken, but with less all-in and offering similar results.
+You can use this technique with a plain roasted bird or whatever rub or glaze you wish.
+Pat dry, cut thighs, and roast in the cast iron pan at 425 degrees for 45 minutes.
 That’s it.

 Seasoning the Chicken